English at New City Primary School

 Children at New City read every day and as often as possible.
 We want to promote and embed a ‘Pleasure for Reading Culture’ that will encourage life-long skills to promote inquisitive, confident independent learners through a passion and enjoyment for reading.

-The children have daily Guided and Shared Reading sessions.
+The children have daily Guided and Shared Reading sessions as well as every year group being read to by their teacher every day.
 In addition, the children have access to a range of texts that they can take home for home reading with parents.
 All children also have access to an exciting programme called Bug Club.
 This is an online system where children can read hundreds of books suited to their level that can supplement their opportunities and access to reading further.

 We encourage the children to read every week as part of their homework and children can take books home to enjoy.
 Children are rewarded on a weekly basis in assembly for their effort and hard work in reading.
-We also have a well-stocked library which children can use during lunchtimes and after school.
+We also have a well-stocked library and reading areas which children can use during lunchtimes and after school.
 In addition, we have established links with our local public library where our children have visited and attended workshops and taken part in Reading challenges over the holidays.
-Last year we were the 2019 Summer Reading Challenge winners with most children completing the challenges in Plaistow as well as all the schools in Newham.
+We were the 2019 Summer Reading Challenge winners with most children completing the challenges in Plaistow as well as all the schools in Newham.

 More information about the Summer Reading Challenge can be found by clicking on the link.

-At New City children begin writing from Nursery where they development their fine motor skills.
+At New City children begin writing from Nursery where they develop their fine motor skills.
 From Reception to Year 6 children explore different genres of writing and record every day.

 We encourage purposeful opportunities to inspire writing through cross-curricular links, visits, planned workshops, topical events and relative real-life experiences.